Godspeed-exe/uzh_minting_nfts/README.md

 ## Requirements

+Keep in mind we'll be using 2 wallets!
+1. your Nami wallet to visualize the assets
+2. a (minting engine) wallet which will be used by the script

+- The UZH Nami wallet - link to internal repo here
 - A Cardano mnemonic - this can be any 24 word mnemonic generated from Nami or other sources like https://iancoleman.io/bip39/ -> set dropdown to 24 -> copy BIP38 mnemonic.
 [ONLY DO THIS IN DEV]

 ## Install dependencies